PratikDarak/secure-timed-storage/README.md

 Secure Timed Storage is a TypeScript library for securely encrypting and managing data in the browser's localStorage with expiration functionality.
 It provides an easy-to-use API to store sensitive or temporary data securely.

+## Description

+Local storage in browsers is a useful feature for storing data on the client side, but it has two major concerns:
+1. **Data Security**: By default, data stored in local storage is not encrypted, making it accessible to anyone who has access to the browser’s developer tools.
+This lack of security can be problematic when storing sensitive information such as authentication tokens, user details, or other confidential data.
+2. **Expiry Management**: Local storage does not natively support setting expiry times for stored items.
+Data stored remains until explicitly removed, which can lead to outdated or stale data persisting indefinitely.

+Secure Timed Storage addresses these issues by:
+- **Encrypting Data**: Ensuring that all data stored in local storage is securely encrypted using AES encryption from the `crypto-js` library.
+This protects sensitive information from being easily accessed or tampered with.
+- **Setting Expiry Times**: Allowing developers to specify an expiration time for each stored item.
+The library automatically handles the removal of expired data, ensuring that local storage only contains relevant and up-to-date information.

 ## Features

 - **Encryption**: Encrypts data before storing it in localStorage using AES encryption from `crypto-js`.